MarioBian/ck-components/README.md

 3. Component content

 ```
-Write this code example in Sample.jsx, or your own code.
+Write this code example, or your own code.

+> ./src/components/Sample/Sample.jsx

 import React from 'react';